0980991/MIDI-Python/README.md

 # MIDI-Python
-Inspired by Dennis Martensson, I aim to create a program that will produce midi for electronic music.
+Inspired by Dennis Martensson's procedurally generated djent, I aim to create a program that will produce midi files for electronic music.

+For this project I am relying on the MIDIUtil library.